yegor256/blog/_drafts/_readme.md

 unit test and what to do if it doesn't work.
 It's pretty compact and, I believe, easy to understand.

 You don't want your potential contributor to walk away.
-That's why, this part of the entire README is the most important one.
+That's why this part of the entire README is the most important one.
 Make sure you address your text to a junior programmer, not yourself.
-As they say, you grandma should be able to understand you here.
+As they say, your grandma should be able to understand you here.

 And don't teach us.
 We are not interested in becoming experts in the frameworks you are using or in Docker, which is required in order to run your stuff.
 We just want to run your stuff, make some changes, get a new release, and walk away.
 So, please, don't tell me "first, you have to learn Docker."
 No, I don't.
-If I would, I'd have done it myself before.
+If I did, I'd have done it myself already.
-Tell me how to use in _this specific case_ and spare me of any learnings.
+Tell me how to use it in _this specific case_, and spare me all the rest.

 ## Downloads and Releases